ULHPC/ulhpc-docs/docs/jobs/gnu-parallel.md

 ## Launch concurrent Programs in One Allocation

 Often, real workflows need to run different commands or executables within one job.
-GNU Parallel can take a command list from a file and execute each line.
+GNU parallel can take a command list from a file and execute each line.
 For example, create `cmdlist.txt` (tab-separated, or use multiple spaces) listing programs and their arguments for each task:

 ```txt
 python3	data_processing.py	sample1.dat	sample1.proc